 (There’s no Reaper video, but the Nemesis is very comparable.)

-A little bit on the history of the Reaper- the first double drop that Rayne made was the Demonseed.
+A little bit on the history of the Reaper- the first double drop that Rayne made was the Demonseed, one of our favorite longboards for beginners.
 It was introduced as a push board for long distances- but it soon gained popularity as a downhill deck and so the Nemesis and Reaper were introduced as size alternatives for people with different sized feet and leg lengths.
 The Nemesis was massively popular for a few years for its large drop and drifty attitudes- but the Reaper was swept under the rug a little when it came to the double drop scene because it was small for a lot of people.

 Some things about the concave.
 The Reaper’s concave is just simple tub with two drops, but it’s a lot better compared to some of the double drops on the market for the reason that the tub stretches all the way to the drop with minimal concave-less area.
 Many other double drops seem to have this weird foot pocket that’s lacking any concave before the drop, and I always found that a little undesirable.
 The drops aren’t shallow, but not steep, and just simply linear.
 They’re great for leaning into and wedging your foot into for slides and shutdowns.
 There’s not much to the concave.
 It’s not complicated, it just works very well.